 Installing Min browser on Linux

-Do you use some not so mainstream web browser?
+Do you use some other unique web browsers instead of mainstream options?
 Which one is it?
 And did you try Min?
 What do you think of it?